 Anthony R. Artino, Jr. is Professor of Medicine and Deputy Director for Graduate Programs in Health Professions Education (HPE).
 He holds a joint appointment in the Department of Preventive Medicine and Biostatistics.
-A graduate of the University of Connecticut with a Ph.D. in educational psychology, Dr. Artino has accrued over 20 years of experience as a Naval Officer and, more recently, as a leader in the field of medical and health professions education.
-As an educator, Dr. Artino mentors and teaches graduate students in the HPE degree programs, as well as the Master of Health Administration and Policy (MHAP) and Master of Public Health (MPH) programs.
+A graduate of the University of Connecticut with a Ph.D. in educational psychology, Dr. Artino has accrued over 22 years of experience as a Naval Officer and, more recently, as a leader in the field of medical and health professions education.
+As an educator, Dr. Artino mentors and teaches graduate students in the HPE degree programs.
 As a researcher, he is the Principal Investigator (or Associate Investigator) on several funded research projects totaling more than $8 million, and he formerly co-Directed the School of Medicine's Long-Term Career Outcome Study (LTCOS).
 In these research roles, Dr. Artino collaborates with teams of scientists trained in a variety of academic disciplines, including psychology, epidemiology, physiology, medicine, and English.
 These interdisciplinary teams study various aspects of human motivation, learning, and performance across the medical education continuum and into clinical practice.

 Dr. Artino is a Deputy Editor for the Journal of Graduate Medical Education and an Assistant Editor for Academic Medicine.
 He is also on the editorial boards of several other peer-reviewed journals, including Military Medicine, Military Psychology, and The Internet and Higher Education.
 Dr. Artino publishes his work in a variety of national and international outlets, such as Academic Medicine, Medical Education, Advances in Health Sciences Education, Medical Teacher, and Military Medicine, among others.
-He has published more than 170 scientific articles and book chapters, and he presents regularly at national and international conferences, including annual meetings of the American Educational Research Association, the Association of American Medical Colleges (AAMC), and the Association for Medical Education in Europe.
-In 2015, Dr. Artino was the chair of the Research in Medical Education (RIME) program planning committee for the AAMC’s 2015 Medical Education Meeting and currently sits on the Medical Education Review Committee for the AAMC's annual Learn-Serve-Lead meeting.
+He has published more than 180 scientific articles and book chapters, and he presents regularly at national and international conferences, including annual meetings of the American Educational Research Association, the Association of American Medical Colleges (AAMC), and the Association for Medical Education in Europe.
+In 2015, Dr. Artino was the chair of the Research in Medical Education (RIME) Program Planning Committee for the AAMC’s 2015 Medical Education Meeting and currently sits on the Medical Education Review Committee for the AAMC's annual Learn-Serve-Lead meeting.

 Dr. Artino has been honored for his professional contributions with several international awards, including the Arthur Melton Early Career Award from Division 19 (Military Psychology) of the American Psychological Association, and the Established Investigator Award and Best Journal Article Award (x2) from Division I (Education in the Professions) of the American Educational Research Association.